jimbol/hands-on-fullstack-react/3-full-stack/README.md

 # Complete Full-Stack Project
-This folder contains our complete full-stack Q&A application.
+This folder contains our complete full-stack blog application.

 ## Practice
 This portion of the repository includes the Mongo database and stitches together the front-end, back-end, and database.